Mercado Pago Review

 Score Explanation

 iGaming Fit pulls this down.
-Mercado Pago is genuinely massive at consumer scale — 78 million fintech users dwarfs every other LATAM-focused provider in our database — but they don't sell to gambling operators.
+Mercado Pago is massive at consumer scale (78 million fintech users dwarfs every other LATAM-focused provider in our database) but they don't sell to gambling operators.
 No iGaming sales team, no SoftSwiss or EveryMatrix connector, no Slotegrator plugin, no public list of casino clients.
-Brazilian regulation since January 2025 requires payment intermediaries to be Central Bank-authorized to process bets, and Mercado Pago qualifies (it's an Instituição de Pagamento), so legally licensed operators can use it — but they have to build the integration themselves.
+Brazilian regulation since January 2025 requires payment intermediaries to be Central Bank-authorized to process bets, and Mercado Pago qualifies (it is an Instituição de Pagamento), so legally licensed operators can use it, but they have to build the integration themselves.
 Geographic Coverage is the second drag: seven LATAM countries is the whole product, with no European, North American or APAC offering at all.
-Security and Compliance scores honestly thanks to multi-country payment licensing and PCI DSS Level 1.
-User Trust averages out across split data — 1.5 on consumer Trustpilot, 4.7 on B2B Capterra, both real signals from different audiences.
+Security and Compliance earns its score thanks to multi-country payment licensing and PCI DSS Level 1.
+User Trust averages out across split data: 1.5 on consumer Trustpilot, 4.7 on B2B Capterra, both real signals from different audiences.
 Fees come in mid-range: Pix at 0.49% is cheap, but credit card flows at 3.99-4.99% are notably higher than enterprise PSPs negotiate.

 Who Is Mercado Pago Best For?